How do I know when it is time to see a therapist?

 Doggos

 Only service animals are welcome to accompany our guests that are deemed medically necessary and offer emotional support or perform a specific service to the guest.
-Please note that untrained animals and animals that pose any threat to anyone will be invited to remain outside for the safety and wellbeing of all of our guests.
+Please note that untrained animals and animals that pose any threat to anyone will be invited to remain outside or in the car for the safety and wellbeing of all of our guests.